saif01/Role-Auth-Manage-Laravel-7/README.md

 ## About Laravel

--In this project manage user roles
+- In this project manage user roles
--Use Auth
+- Use Auth
--Use Gate, Can
+- Use Gate, Can
--User Login and Register
+- User Login and Register
--Edit Update and Delete
+- Edit Update and Delete
--Bootstrap 4.5
+- Bootstrap 4.5